Omykronn/TIPE_Fractal_Cities/README.md

 The theme of the year was : **the City**.

+>A TIPE ("*Travaux d'Initiatives Personnells encadrées*", literally *Supervised Personal Initiative Work*)) is a project lead during the cursus in Preparatory Class for the competitive exams to access to engineering schools.

 This TIPE is about the study of cities and their evolution with mathematical models.
 Here, I modelised the city of Grenoble with fractals, in order to answer the following problematic :

->A TIPE ("*Travaux d'Initiatives Personnells encadrées*", literally *Supervised Personal Initiative Work*)) is a pr<oject lead during the cursus in Preparatory Class for the competitive exams to access to engineering schools.

 **In what extend do fractals help us to understand the evolution of our cities ?**